spack/spack/lib/spack/docs/build_systems/pythonpackage.rst

    you must contact the developers to determine which is the case.
    PyPI is nice because it makes it physically impossible to re-release the same version of a package with a different checksum.

-There are some reasons to prefer downloading from GitHub:

-#.
-The GitHub tarball may contain unit tests.

-   As previously mentioned, the PyPI tarball contains the bare minimum of files to install the package.
-Unless explicitly specified by the developers, it will not contain development files like unit tests.
-   If you desire to run the unit tests during installation, you should use the GitHub tarball instead.

-If you really want to run these unit tests, no one will stop you from submitting a PR for a new package that downloads from GitHub.

 ^^^^^^^^^^^^^^^^^^^^^^^^^
 Build system dependencies